 Melanie’s Law Increased Penalties For Multiple DUI Offenders

 If you are facing a conviction for a second, third or fourth drunk driving offense, you are facing extremely serious consequences.
-In 2006, Melanie’s Law created big changes for those charged with multiple DUI/OUIs: If you were driving with a child under the age of 14 at the time of your arrest, you will also be charged with child endangerment.
+In 2006, Melanie’s Law created big changes for those with multiple offenses of DUI/OUI.
+If you were driving with a child under the age of 14 at the time of your arrest, you will also be charged with child endangerment.

-Even when it appears that the prosecution and police have built a strong case against you, it is still possible to win at trial.
-At the office of Doran & Doran, P.C., attorney Francis M. Doran, Jr., knows both sides of the law in these cases.
+Even when it appears that the prosecution and police have built a strong case against you, it is still possible to win at trial or avoid the harshest penalties.
+Attorney Francis M. Doran, Jr. knows both sides of the law in these cases.
 He has handled hundreds of such cases in his 25 years as a district attorney and now as a criminal defense attorney.

 If it appears there is evidence that was illegally obtained or that the field sobriety tests were not administered correctly, as your lawyer, Francis M. Doran, Jr., will file motions to suppress the evidence.
 He will present your case fairly to the court, and a jury, if necessary.